TingWai-85/weather-app/README.md

  ## 👨‍💻 Author
 ©2025 TingWai-85

-This project was built as part of a self-learning journey into React + APIs.
+This project is part of a personal learning journey in building modern, API-driven React applications.